robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 decisions, and space use are therefore inextricably linked.

-Although multilayer animal social networks are relatively novel (Silk et al. 2018), integrating movement behaviour within multilayer networks has not yet been widely applied.
+Although multilayer animal social networks are relatively novel (Silk et al. 2018), movement behaviour within multilayer networks has already been considered in a handful of studies.
 In gunieafowl (*Acryllium vulturinum*), GPS movement data were used to generate *monolayer* association networks within a multilayer network (Papageorgiou et al. 2019).
 In addition, *spatial networks* are networks of locations, which are connected in a network when individuals move between locations.
-For example, spatial networks were applied to monitor movement of sharks between fixed location autonomous arrays, where nodes represent locations within the array, *intralayer edges* represent individual movement frequency, and *interlayer edges* represent contact probability among individuals at a given node (Mourier et al. 2019).
+For example, spatial networks were applied to monitor movement of sharks (*Carcharhinus amblyrhynchos* and *Carcharhinus melanopterus*) between between fixed location autonomous arrays, where nodes represent locations within the array, *intralayer edges* represent individual movement frequency, and *interlayer edges* represent contact probability among individuals at a given node (Mourier et al. 2019).
 While both studies integrate movement in some capacity, neither generate networks based on continuous measures of collective, or dyadic, movement (Long et al. 2014).

 Continuous collection of animal relocation data using GPS technology can be used to measure how groups of animals make movement decisions in the